TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    See :ref:`Testing the core <testing>` in TYPO3 Explained for more information about writing and running tests.

+   Once you have finalized your patch, check out the :ref:`common-review-checks` for a list of what kind of review checks people may perform on your contribution.
+   Stay ahead of the game and address those yourself first.

 #.
 Commit your changes

    Please make sure that you read the :ref:`commitmessage` in the Appendix.